nathan-fiscaletti/framecast/README.md

 - [X] Windows
 - [X] macOS
-    - Multi-monitor support is currently un-tested.
-    - When using display scaling, selected region may not always be properly reflected in the final stream.
+    - Multi-monitor support is currently functional on macOS, however you may experience issues on some systems due to the ordering of the displays.
+(The application might stream the left display even though you've selected a region on the right display).
+To fix this you can attempt re-ordering the displays in the Settings application.
 - [ ] Linux